gabbro246/archivetools/readme.md

 ## 💡 Tips
 - Always back up important files before running batch operations.
 - Consider running the scripts on a test directory to become familiar with their behavior.

-## 🛠️ Support
-For help, please refer to the documentation or open an issue on the GitHub repository.

----

 © 2025 gabbro246.
 All rights reserved.